-nly after instituting preventative measures such as those outlined above can you reduce the likelihood that your facility is violating one or more of the provisions of the ADA.
+Only after instituting preventative measures such as those outlined above can you reduce the likelihood that your facility is violating one or more of the provisions of the ADA.

-For further information about these contents, please contact any office of Fisher & Phillips LLP or visit our website at www.laborlawyerscom
+For further information about this topic, contact any office of Fisher Phillips or visit our website at www.fisherphillips.com.